FAQ

 What specific TAG courses are offered at Roswell?

-Roswell High School offers may choices for your student to earn TAG credit.
-We have Seminars that meet twice a week during your student's study hall (seminar topics change each semester), Directed Study (where students design their own course of study), and Internship (where students are working in career fields in the community).
+Roswell High School offers Directed Study (where students design their own course of study), and Internship (where students are working in career fields in the community) for your student to earn TAG credit.

 What is TAG Directed Study?